Logo Lock-Ups

 Usage

-In many contexts, it is more appropriate to use our primary logo in your design while presenting the name of your unit in prominent type.
-When using your unit lock-up, follow all primary logo and shield usage guidelines, including color, size, clear space, etc.
+When using your unit lock-up, follow all primary logo and shield usage guidelines, including color, size, clear space, etc. Take a look at a few successful unit lock-up applications:

 interdisciplinary lock-ups